rachartier/tiny-code-action.nvim/README.md

     str = "..." -- Filter to title
-    kind = "refactor" -- Filter to the kind client = "omnisharp" -- Filter to the client
+    kind = "refactor" -- Filter to the kind client = "omnisharp" -- Filter to the client line = 10 -- Filter to the line number
 }
 ```